bitnami/charts/bitnami/airflow/README.md

 #### Option 1: Specify an existing config map

 You can manually create a config map containing all your DAG files and then pass the name when deploying Airflow chart.
-For that, you can pass the option `dags.configMap`.
+For that, you can pass the option `dags.existingConfigmap`.

 #### Option 2: Get your DAG files from a git repository